AnthonyChieppa/Monte-Carlo-Algorithm-Pi-Estimate/README.md

 ### Task 1 - For-loop with Fixed Number of Random Points
-- Generates random points for increasing Number of Runs.
+- Generates random points for an increasing Number of Runs.
 - Computes π Estimate, Absolute Error, and Elapsed Time.
 - Plots in Task:
   - Computed π versus Number of Points
     - Reference line of True π included
   - Absolute error versus Number of Points
-  - Absolute error (Precision) vs Elapsed Time (COmputational Cost)
+  - Absolute error (Precision) vs Elapsed Time (Computational Cost)

 ### Task 2: While-loop to Compute π to a Specified Level of Precision
 NOTE: This is a modified version of Task 1.